omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

 ![Guidelines editor in action, displaying editor](../modulesfiles/scripto-projectGuideEdit.png)

+**Create account text:** enter text which will appear on the public page where users sign up to transcribe; for example, a brief summary of the aims or activities of the project.
+If left blank, the page will only display the fields for name, email, and password.

 **Language tag:** the language tag for the content being imported into the property selected above.

 **Import target:** select the resource level to store data when it is pushed from the Scripto project back to Omeka S metadata.
 Options are Item and Media, Item, or Media.